armory/docs/content/en/cd-as-a-service/setup/quickstart.md

 title: Armory CD-as-a-Service Quickstart
 linktitle: Quickstart
 description: >
-  Install the Armory Continuous Deployment-as-a-Service CLI, connect your Kubernetes cluster with a single command, and deploy an example app using a traffic split.
+  Install the Armory Continuous Deployment-as-a-Service CLI, connect your Kubernetes cluster with a single command, and deploy an sample app using a traffic split.
 Learn deployment file syntax.
 weight: 1
 aliases:
   - /cd-as-a-service/setup/get-started/